mit-ll-responsible-ai/responsible-ai-toolbox/README.md

 composes naturally with other popular ML frameworks.

-A key design principle of the rAI-toolbox is that it adheres strictly to the APIs specified by the PyTorch machine learning framework.
-For example, the rAI-toolbox frames adversarial training workflows solely in terms of the `torch.nn.Optimizer` and `torch.nn.Module` APIs.
+A key design principle of the rAI-toolbox is that it adheres strictly to the APIs specified by the [PyTorch](https://pytorch.org/) machine learning framework.
+For example, the rAI-toolbox frames the process of solving for an adversarial perturbation solely in terms of the `torch.nn.Optimizer` and `torch.nn.Module` APIs.
 This makes it trivial to leverage other libraries and frameworks from the PyTorch ecosystem to bolster your responsible AI R&D. For instance, one can naturally leverage the rAI-toolbox together with